 On the far end of the spectrum of the most affordable options we've tested, is the Revolution InstaGLO R180B.
 If you value innovation, a completely digital touchscreen display, and are willing to look beyond poor frozen food performance, then you might consider the Revolution InstaGLO R180B worth it.
 Although, it doesn't provide the best dollar to performance ratio.

 Bread Toasting Quality

-After making, grading, and tasting an excessive amount of toast, our testing revealed a fairly tight window of toasting performance, with scores ranging from 5 to 9 out of 10.
-Although some models clearly toasted bread better than others, all could produce decent, edible slices.
+Our testing revealed a relatively tight window of toasting performance after making, grading, and tasting an excessive amount of toast, with scores ranging greatly.
+Although some models toasted bread better than others, all could produce decent, edible slices.

-In the above-average bracket, the KRUPS Breakfast Set generally produces an even piece of toast.
-However, its toast is not perfect and often displays some small cold splotches near the crust.
-The Breville Die-Cast Long Slot displayed the opposite problem, often leaving the crust just a tad blackened, but otherwise creating evenly toasted slices.
+However, its toast is imperfect and often displays some small cold splotches near the crust.
+The Breville Die-Cast Long Slot showed the opposite problem, often leaving the crust just a tad blackened but otherwise creating evenly toasted slices.

 The CPT-420's toast came out quite evenly toasted, but we found the browning level to be a bit inconsistent between cycles, meaning that the same setting isn't always going to get you the exact same shade.

 The Breville Bit More 2 Slice does a consistent job of inconsistently toasting.
 So if you like to shake things up and produce exceptional results every time you start the cook cycle, this might be the appliance for you.
 All joking aside, while it produced an inconsistently cooked slice of bread, the results were always average, so those that are less discerning consumers would probably get on just fine with this model.